 The argument can be made that the more time a vehicle is on the road and the greater distance it has to travel causes environmental damage using more gas and creating more pollutants, this would call into question the logic and benefits of such patterns.
 Incentives to vary times of travel thus reducing "rush hour" congestion, expedites the flow of traffic adding to efficiency.
 Increased efficiency eliminates the need for additional roadways and traffic controls, it would also save fuel and reduce pollution.
 Our goal should be to keep at a minimum the square footage of pavement necessary to accomplish efficient movement of traffic.

 Traffic problems are often complex and the simplest changes can make a big difference.
 Sometimes it comes down to something as simple as to, how or where cones are placed at a work area.
 All inexpensive solutions to removing the "choke points" should be explored.
 The tendency to super-size is not always a good thing.
 I have written about this subject in my book, "Advancing Time".
 Our understanding of cities and people when dealing with urban planning is far from complete.
 In a ever faster changing world, trying to apply a "one size fits all" strategy risk leaving everyone feeling poorly fit.
 We must carefully create homes for the "animal" known as man, instead of high maintenance concrete environments for the machines that serve us.

 Footnote; I'm not in any way advocating doing away with cars or trucks, they are important and add to our quality of life.
-I only want to point out that the support system for the automobile makes our impression on the planet much larger then you might want to think.
+I only want to point out that the support system for the automobile makes our imprint on the planet much larger then you might want to think.
 What's in my energy footprint?
 I fear the answer is far more then what

 most of us would like to admit.
 Below is a post concerning the true size of our footprint,